Behind-the-Meter Battery Storage for Large-Load Facilities

 Scarp Grid Partners can work through a transparent development model that gives the project owner or host clear visibility into project economics, commercial structure, major decisions, and implementation strategy while benefiting from specialized battery storage expertise, efficient project delivery, and disciplined cost management.

-We are interested in building relationships with experienced firms and professionals in markets where large-load energy infrastructure and battery storage deployment are expanding, including:
+We are interested in building relationships with experienced firms and professionals in markets where large-load energy infrastructure and BESS deployment are expanding, including:

 Ready to evaluate battery storage for your large-load facility?

-Scarp Grid Partners can review your site, utility bills, interval data, tariff structure, electrical infrastructure, operating constraints, ownership preference, and commercial goals to determine whether a behind-the-meter battery energy storage project makes sense.
+Scarp Grid Partners can review your site, utility bills, interval data, tariff structure, electrical infrastructure, operating constraints, ownership preference, and commercial goals to determine whether a behind-the-meter BESS makes sense.